ikmb/esga/docs/recommendations.md

 Make sure that the sequences are from your species of interest; on the nucleotide level even relatively small evolutionary timescales could greatly dimminish the alignment quality/rate.

 An alternative to traditional ESTs are sequence data from de-novo assembled transcriptomes.
-For this, we recommend genome-guided [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki/Genome-Guided-Trinity-Transcriptome-Assembly).
-However, please be advised that the pipeline will prefer raw reads over assembled transcripts as these offer additional information that can help improve the annotation process.
+For shrot reads, we recommend genome-guided [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki/Genome-Guided-Trinity-Transcriptome-Assembly).

+For long reads, you might want to check out IsoSeq (PacBio).

 ## RNA-seq data